India (Xandria album)

-India is the third studio album by German symphonic metal band Xandria.
-It was released on August 22, 2005 via Drakkar Entertainment label.
+India is the third album by German symphonic metal band Xandria.
+It was released on August 22, 2005, via Drakkar Entertainment label.
 The album also released one single, "In Love with the Darkness".

 In comparison with its predecessor Ravenheart, the album presents a larger variety of musical ideas and a more powerful and dynamic sound, a clear progression for the band.
 The album features the Deutsches Filmorchester Babelsberg and several guest musicians: the Irish folk band Sceal Eile, musicians and the female singer of the band Lyriel and the Australian Grant Stevens.

 The producer José Alvarez-Brill is the same of Ravenheart.
 The recordings took place with some interruptions used for further song writing and arranging from December 2004 to June 2005.

-The album was released on August 22, 2005 and reached #30 in the German album charts.
+The album was released on August 22, 2005, and reached number 30 in the German album charts.

-Concept

-Christopher Columbus wanted to reach the goal of finding a new sea route to India.
-He never discovered it, but something just as important—America.
-Just like he sailed westwards filled with his goal, we are striving for our goals in life, maybe even for our one and only goal.
-And often we find, like Columbus, something completely different on our way, something that is new, that becomes important to us.
-India stands for this one goal, as a symbol for what we are looking for and maybe do not find at all—but something completely different instead.